 So, what happens if you get married and you have a lot of student loan debt?
 Is your spouse responsible for this debt now that you two have tied the knot and committed to each other for richer or for poorer?
 The answer is that it depends.

-If you took out your student loans before you got married, then only you are obligated to pay back that debt.
-Of course, anyone who may have co-signed for your loans would also be responsible for them, but marriage alone does not automatically make your spouse party to your student loans.
+If you took out your student loans before you got married, then you may or may not be obligated to pay that loan back by yourself.
+Of course, anyone who may have co-signed for your loans would also be responsible for them.
+Just because you took loans out before you were married doesn’t mean that it won’t become shared debt in a divorce.

 In most cases, a spouse that doesn’t co-sign for student loans won’t be responsible for the payments.
 As with most things, though, there are exceptions.
 If you took out private loans, and you live in a state that considers all debts acquired during the course of the marriage to be jointly held, then the lender could argue that your spouse needs to pay up if you default.